What We Are All About

 Autumn earned her Master of Science in Speech-Language Pathology from Thomas Jefferson University and her Bachelor of Science in Health Science from Stockton University.
 A Delanco native, Autumn enjoys spending time with friends and family, especially while walking along the river with her dog, Sadie.

 She began her career at Burlington County Special Services School District in Westampton Township, where she worked with students ages 18–21 with diverse needs, including Autism Spectrum Disorder, Down Syndrome, Multiple Disabilities, and other communication challenges.
-During this time, she gained experience with Augmentative and Alternative Communication (AAC), pragmatic language, and receptive and expressive language disorders.

 In 2025, Autumn joined our team to pursue her passion for working with young children and to continue developing her skills across all areas of speech and language.
 She is committed to providing individualized, evidence-based therapy that helps each child become a confident and effective communicator.